Disclaimer: As a Chewy and Amazon affiliate, I earn from qualifying purchases. This does not impact our reviews and comparisons.

 In 2017, 60% of cats in the US were analyzed as being overweight or obese.

-Using an online calculator is the fastest way to find out how much to feed your cat.
+An online calculator or cat food label is the best way to find out what to feed your cat.

 The RER is the number of calories a body burns at rest.